mdn/content/files/en-us/web/api/webotp_api/index.md

 Note that the OTP is also bound to the sending domain.
 This is a useful security constraint for verifying that the OTP is coming from the right source, which can mitigate the risk of phishing attacks during day-to-day reauthentication.

 > **Note:** Attackers can spoof SMS and hijack a person's phone number.
 Carriers can also recycle phone numbers to new users after an account is closed.
-While SMS OTP is useful to verify a phone number, you are recommended to combine it with a stronger form of authentication such as the [Web Authentication API](/en-US/docs/Web/API/Web_Authentication_API).
+While SMS OTP is useful to verify a phone number, you are recommended to use a stronger form of authentication such as the [Web Authentication API](/en-US/docs/Web/API/Web_Authentication_API).

 ### How does it work?